luminous-software/start-page-plus/docs-source/features.md

 The default value is `true`.

+### Max Width

+This setting will allow you to make the contents of the _Start Page+_ window wider or narrower

+The default value is `1175`.

 ### Version Number

 This setting simply displays the version number of _Start Page+_ that's currently installed.